 I believe that digital image editing can take a good photo and make it better.
 For me, photography should capture the world as it surrounds me via nature, landscapes or people.
 I use digital photography to stretch my creativity and enhance what I see within my mind’s eye.

-Clay Concepts Pottery Studio and Gallery / Dolores Thomson
+Clay Concepts Studio / Dolores Thomson

 Clay concepts offers pottery classes for children and adults.
 Learn to throw on the wheel or hand build with clay to create functional and decorative works of art.
 Call or email to receive a class schedule or for more information.